sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 ---
 layout: post
 title: "flexbox in the real world"
-blurb: "Flexbox is awesome but support for the latest syntax is not good enough for most of our projects.
+blurb: "Flexbox is awesome but support for the latest syntax alone is not good enough for most of our projects.
 Is it possible to use flexbox today and still support IE8?
 Yup (kinda)."
 author: "sean"